My Quiet Kitchen

 Well, there's not much I need to tell you about the chickpea salad itself.
 Crunchy celery, chickpeas, a bit of shallot, fresh dill, lemon zest, salt and pepper.
 It's a classic.

 If you like other additions in your chickpea salad, feel free to experiment.
 Some people love the sweetness of grapes or chopped apple, but I'm not usually one to add fruit to my savory dishes.
 Raisins on the other hand!
-Mmmm, I could totally get down with some raisins added to this particular chickpea salad.
-Buy hey, you do you, okay?!
-The most important thing is that you're eating beans, which are good for you, and you're making your own food, which is also very important for health.
+Mmmm, I could totally get behind raisins in this particular chickpea salad.

 Other delicious additions: chopped green onion and/or chives, cucumber, tomato, and bell pepper.